cosmos72/gomacro/doc/quasiquote.md

 * `~"{x; ~,@y; ~,@z}` would be expanded to the source code: `in.New().Init(~'x).Concat(y).Concat(z)` where `in` is an `ast2.Ast` containing `~"{x; ~,@y; ~,@z}`

+#### Second approach: quasiquotation merged with compile ####

+Since quasiquotation must be executed on the output of macroexpansion (quasiquote could be even considered a macro), it is the last phase before "compile" i.e. before transformation of source code to a tree of closures.

+Thus an alternative approach is to merge quasiquotation with the compile phase: while transforming AST nodes to closures, the "fast" interpreter could detect quasiquotes and expand them - possibly not to source code, but directly to a tree of closures.

+In other words, quasiquotation could directly produce executable code, without going through the intermediate phase of expanding it to source code.

+Is it easier to implement?
+Let's see.